Is this the secret to diabetes prevention?

 “Being inactive can dramatically affect a person’s health, children and adults alike,” Radowski says.
 “Getting exercise is one of the most effective things you can do to help prevent type 2 diabetes and many other conditions.”

-But what’s considered “moderate” or “vigorous” when it comes to exercise?
+But what’s considered “moderate” or “vigorous” exercise?

 “Many activities count as moderate-intensity exercise, including hobbies and everyday chores,” Radowski says.
 “Gardening, playing doubles pickleball, walking briskly, climbing stairs, bicycling, raking leaves and even washing windows or your car counts – anything where you’re breathing a little harder but still able to talk.”